thisLexic/password-algorithm/README.md

 - Breaches - The number of password breaches for this account.
 - Security Level - A number which determines the length of your returned password

 Afterwards, the algorithm will hash these values.
-That initial hash will be fed into another function - [pAlgorithm](https://github.com/thisLexic/palgorithm/blob/4709a85e3a159e5ecf35c3436ded1d09bdd42290/palgorithm.py#L54) - which will be uniquely defined by the developer using the algorithm.
+That initial hash will be fed into another function - [pAlgorithm](https://github.com/thisLexic/palgorithm/blob/4709a85e3a159e5ecf35c3436ded1d09bdd42290/palgorithm.py#L54) - which will be uniquely defined by the developer.
 This function will return the final password for an account.

 ## Is it Secure?